meanxson/doom-challenge/external/glfw/README.md

  - [Wayland] Bugfix: The OSMesa library was not unloaded on termination
  - [Wayland] Bugfix: `glfwCreateWindow` could emit `GLFW_FEATURE_UNAVAILABLE`
  - [Wayland] Bugfix: Lock key modifier bits were only set when lock keys were pressed
- - [Wayland] Bugfix: A window leaving full screen mode would be iconified (#1995)
+ - [Wayland] Bugfix: A Window leaving full screen mode would be iconified (#1995)
- - [Wayland] Bugfix: A window leaving full screen mode ignored its desired size
+ - [Wayland] Bugfix: A Window leaving full screen mode ignored its desired size
  - [Wayland] Bugfix: `glfwSetWindowMonitor` did not update windowed mode size
- - [Wayland] Bugfix: `glfwRestoreWindow` would make a full screen window windowed
+ - [Wayland] Bugfix: `glfwRestoreWindow` would make a full screen Window windowed
- - [Wayland] Bugfix: A window maximized or restored by the user would enter an inconsistent state
+ - [Wayland] Bugfix: A Window maximized or restored by the user would enter an inconsistent state
  - [Wayland] Bugfix: Window maximization events were not emitted
  - [Wayland] Bugfix: `glfwRestoreWindow` assumed it was always in windowed mode
- - [Wayland] Bugfix: `glfwSetWindowSize` would resize a full screen window
+ - [Wayland] Bugfix: `glfwSetWindowSize` would resize a full screen Window
- - [Wayland] Bugfix: A window content scale event would be emitted every time the window resized
+ - [Wayland] Bugfix: A Window content scale event would be emitted every time the Window resized
  - [Wayland] Bugfix: If `glfwInit` failed it would close stdin
  - [Wayland] Bugfix: Manual resizing with fallback decorations behaved erratically (#1991,#2115,#2127)